Village walk through a Garhwali hamlet near Mussoorie, Uttarakhand

 8:00 AM

-A 20–30 minute drive to the trailhead.
+20-30 minute drive to the trailhead.
+Pick-up from your Pahadi House stay or your hotel.
 Light breakfast on the way.

 8:45 AM